Magicianred/document-template-system/README.md

 # Document template system

+## General info
-ASP.Net Core application for storing, creating and using document templates.
+Web application for storing and creating document templates.
-User interface is covered with Angular 7 CLI, which contacts C# server retrieving data from MySQL database.

-Basic Users Functionalities
+## Technologies
+Project is created with:
+* ASP.NET Core 2.0,
+* Angular 7 CLI,
+* MS SQL.

+## Features
 As an Administrator you can:
-* Activate new users accounts,
+* Authorizatoin a new user account,
-* Delete existing ones,
+* Delete existing user accounts,
-* Change template state between active and inactive,
+* Change template state between active, blocked and suspended,
-* Accept new template for usage,
+* Accept a new document template for usage,
-* Change template owner,
+* Transfer ownership of template to another Editor,
-* Edit user data and create user access levels.
+* Edit the data of each user.

 As an Editor you can:
+* Update your account data,
-* Create new templates,
+* Create a new template,
-* Edit ones that you are owner of,
+* Edit only your own template,
-* Cede ownership of template to another user.
+* Cede ownership of template to another Editor.

-As an User you can:
+As a User you can:
+* Update your account data,
-* Pick a template document from given list,
+* Pick a template from given list,
-* Fill template with your data,
+* Fill in the template,
-* Print/export prepared document to PDF file,
+* Print/export prepared document to PDF file.

-* Edit you account data.
+## Setup
+To run this project: